Instantor Rewards: 5,000 plumber signups in 3 months with a tiered loyalty app

 Emergency jobs dispatched slowly because there's no real-time view of who is available

 When dispatch runs from a whiteboard, the dispatcher has no live picture of who is on a job, how long it's running, or which technician is closest to the next urgent call.
 Emergency jobs wait while someone makes phone calls.
 Customers who can't get a fast response call the next company on Google.
+The US plumbing market is highly fragmented, with no single company holding more than 5% of it (IBISWorld, 2026), so response speed is the difference between winning that call and losing it.
 That lost call is also a lost relationship.

 Invoices going out days late because paper job cards come back incomplete